snowdj/geocompr/01-introduction.md

 **sp** provided methods for map making using both the base and lattice plotting system but demand was growing for advanced map making capabilities, especially after the release of **ggplot2** in 2007.
 **ggmap** extended **ggplot2**'s spatial capabilities [@kahle_ggmap_2013], by facilitating access to 'basemap' tiles from online services such as Google Maps.
 <!--Additionally, *ggmap** lets you use (mainly Google's) geocoding and routing services.-->
-Though **ggmap** facilitated map-making with **ggplot2**, its utility was limited by the need to `fortify` spatial objects, which means converting them into long data frame.
+Though **ggmap** facilitated map-making with **ggplot2**, its utility was limited by the need to `fortify` spatial objects, which means converting them into long data frames.
 While this works well for points it is computationally inefficient for lines and polygons, since each coordinate (vertex) is converted into a row, leading to huge data frames to represent complex geometries.
 <!-- This is especially disadvantageous if you need to deal with tens of thousands of polygons. -->
 <!-- With the introduction of simple features to R this limitation disappears, and it seems likely that this will make **ggplot2** the standard tool for the visualization of vector data.  -->